 - Individual-sized cereal packs

-- Individual fruit cups or apple sauce cups (i.e. Dole, Motts, Del Monte, Musselman’s)
+- Individual fruit cups or applesauce cups (like those from Dole, Motts, Del Monte, Musselman’s)

-A small snack item, such as cracker packs or granola bars
+- Small snack items, such as cracker packs or granola bars